 Not many people have won a million dollars.
 Not many people have given away a million dollars, either, but Natalie Bostelman is one of the very few people who has done both.

 Natalie Bostelman won a million-dollar SuperPrize from PCH.com in 2008.
-The PCH SuperPrize Giveaway is an ongoing sweepstakes that awards prizes of a million dollars or more on a regular basis.
+The PCH SuperPrize Giveaway is an ongoing giveaway that awards prizes of a million dollars or more on a regular basis.
 There are many different ways to enter including playing games, submitting an entry form through the PCH website, and other entry methods.

 Natalie's winning entry was made through PCH Search and Win, which gives entrants the chance to win Publishers Clearing House's million-dollar prizes as well as smaller prizes, just for searching the internet.

 Two years after her big win, she became a PCH "Goodwill Ambassador" to share her experiences with the public.
 She joined the PCH Prize Patrol to award a million-dollar prize to lucky winner Marilyn Ragin.

 Here's what she had to say about her experience.
 If you end up winning a SuperPrize yourself, these tips may come in handy!